Gayathri-Hari-js/ecommerce/README.md

 ### `npm test`

+No tests included in this basic ecomm project
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.